-A total of three (3) individual male Bobolink were detected during the first bird survey.
-All three males were observed singing and perching on trees behind the barn at 6581 Highway 6, and later, from trees on the boundary with the property to the north.
+A total of three (3) individual male Bobolink were detected during the first bird survey, mostly associating with adjacent property to the north.
 No females were detected.
-During the second visit, several males (up to 3) and one (1) female were observed in the agricultural field on the southern neighbouring property (alfalfa and other tall grasses, planted for hay), indicating Probable breeding on adjacent lands to the south.
+During the second visit, several males (up to 3) and one (1) female were observed on the subject property, (with the field containing alfalfa and other tall grasses, planted for hay), indicating Probable breeding due to the presence of a pair.
+Both properties contain suitable breeding habitat.

-A conservative estimate of up to five (5) individual Barn Swallows were observed foraging over the agricultural fields during the first breeding bird survey.
-During the second breeding bird survey (June 12th), several adult birds were observed entering the barn on the subject property in a manner suggesting nest occupancy, indicating Confirmed breeding.
-The barn provides suitable nesting habitat for Barn Swallow, and the agricultural fields within the study area provide suitable foraging habitat.
+Across both breeding bird surveys up to five (5) individual Barn Swallows were observed, foraging over the agricultural field located on the subject property.
+There is suitable nesting habitat in the barn and buildings located on the subject property, in addition to suitable buildings located on the two properties immediately adjacent to the north.
+During the second breeding bird survey (June 12th), several adult birds were observed entering the older barn in a manner suggesting nest occupancy, and recently constructed nests were also observed, indicating Confirmed breeding.
+The barns on the subject property provide suitable nesting habitat for Barn Swallow, and the agricultural fields within the study area provide habitat suitable for foraging.

-Of the twenty-one (21) native breeding species detected, all have been assigned provincial conservation status (S-rank) of either S4 or S5 by the Natural Heritage Information Center (NHIC, 2021), which indicates that their provincial populations are "apparently secure" or "secure", respectively.
+Of the thirty-one (31) native breeding species detected, all have been assigned provincial conservation status (S-rank) of either S4 or S5 by the Natural Heritage Information Center (NHIC, 2021), which indicates that their provincial populations are "apparently secure" or "secure", respectively.

-The Ontario Ministry of Natural Resources (OMNR, 2000) considers the following species to be Area Sensitive (AS): Bobolink, Eastern Meadowlark, Northern Harrier, and Savannah Sparrow (Passerculus sandwichensis).
+The Ontario Ministry of Natural Resources (OMNR, 2000) considers the following species to be Area Sensitive (AS): American Redstart (Setophaga ruticilla), Bobolink, Northern Harrier, and Savannah Sparrow (Passerculus sandwichensis).
 Area Sensitive species are defined are requiring relatively large areas of suitable habitat for their long-term survival and therefore can be sensitive to development.
-No breeding evidence was detected for Northern Harrier.
+No breeding evidence was detected on the subject property for Northern Harrier.

-Based on the 2009 Guelph Natural Heritage Study (2009) report, Turkey Vulture is a species known to be a locally rare breeder within the Wellington County.
-One (1) individual was observed perching momentarily on the barn on the western property, but otherwise showed no breeding evidence.
+Based on the 2009 Guelph Natural Heritage Study (2009) report, Great Blue Heron (Ardea herodias) and Turkey Vulture (Cathartes aura) are species known to be a locally rare breeder within the Wellington County.
+Both species were observed flying over the subject property, but showed no breeding evidence.
 None of the other breeding species recorded are considered to have a locally rare breeding status at present.